1 of 3

 3. 3

-Unlike traditional plasmapheresis that discards plasma, DFPP's second-stage filter removes only harmful substances, returning clean plasma to the patient.
-No need for donor blood or albumin.
+Unlike traditional plasma exchange that discards patient's plasma, DFPP's second-stage filter selectively removes only harmful substances, returning clean plasma to the patient.
+No need for donor blood or plasma.

 About Us

 DnTripleD sp. z o.o. is the exclusive distributor of Medica S.p.A.
 (Italy) blood purification equipment and filters in Poland.
-We are committed to making DFPP, Hemoperfusion and other methods of plasmapheresis more accessible in Poland.
+We are committed to making DFPP, hemoperfusion and other methods of therapeutic apheresis more accessible to patients.

-The AFERsmart PLUS™ system can work in outpatient or hospital setting and can perform five types of plasmapheresis, including:
+AFERsmart PLUS™ can be used in both outpatient and hospital settings (depending on the apheresis procedure) and can perform five types of therapeutic apheresis:

-3. Traditional plasma exchange (therapeutic plasmapheresis): part of plasma is discarded and replated with donor plasma/albumin
+3. Traditional plasma exchange (therapeutic plasmapheresis, TPE, PLEX): part of patient's plasma is discarded and replated with donor plasma/albumin

 4. Selective apheresis - used for example in organ transplant rejection